TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 The build pipeline uses md5 hashes to prevent expensive re-builds in local runs.
 When the [build](#building) finishes, you will have several parquet files and possibly a sqlite database archive present in your file tree.
 Each of the parquet files should have an associated md5 checksum in `schema.yaml`, indicating the version of the data that should result from the build.
-If a file is already present at build time, and the md5 sum of the file matches the one indicated in `schema.yaml`, then the build step for that table can be skipped, saving you the wait.

-**Important**: These hashes are used to skip expensive local rebuilds, not to fetch data from a remote store.
-If your local parquet file's hash matches schema.yaml, tabularasa skips rebuilding it.
-If it doesn't match, the table is rebuilt from source data.

 To check the status of your local built data files with respect to the `schema.yaml` hashes, you can run

 ```bash
 tabularasa check-hashes
 ```

+**Important**: The following shouldn't be required in normal usage: use with care and only if you know what you're doing!

 To sync the hashes in `schema.yaml` with those of your generated data you can run